 Scores should be no more than two years old at the time of application, and we prefer that you submit all English proficiency test results from the past two years.

 Should you take the TOEFL more than once, we'll use the set of TOEFL scores corresponding with your highest overall score.
 We don't use TOEFL MyBest scores, which ‘superscore’ subsection results from more than one test administration of the TOEFL.

 Please plan on taking the TOEFL or IELTS no later than December of your senior year.
 Make sure that the name you use for test registration is identical to the way your name is listed on your passport and in your admissions application.

-*The TOEFL/IELTS/Duolingo English Test will continue to be required for nonnative English speakers for fall 2023.
+*The TOEFL/IELTS/Duolingo English Test/ Cambridge English Assessment will continue to be required for nonnative English speakers for Fall 2024.